Geometrical mixed finite element methods for fourth order obstacle problems in linearised elasticity

 Clearly, Problem~\ref{problem7} admits a unique solution as a re-writing of Problem~\ref{problem5}.
 It is straightforward to observe that the set $\mathbb{U}_K(\omega)$ is non-empty, closed and convex, and that the components of the tensor $\bm{e}^{\theta,\varepsilon}(\vec{\eta}_H,\vec{\varphi})=(e_{\alpha\beta}^{\theta,\varepsilon}(\vec{\eta}_H,\vec{\varphi}))$ are linear and continuous with respect to the natural norm of the vector space $\bm{H}^1_0(\omega) \times \vec{H}^1_0(\omega)$.

-In the same fashion as in section~\ref{sec1}, we add a further penalty term which is meant to steer the solutions towards states where the \emph{dual variable} is \emph{ as close as possible} to the gradient of the transverse component of the \emph{primal variable} and, finally, a \emph{harmonic corrector} so as to lay out the foundations to establish the existence and uniqueness for the solutions of the variational problem announced below.
+In the same fashion as in section~\ref{sec1}, we add a further penalty term which is meant to steer the solutions towards states where the \emph{dual variable} is \emph{ as close as possible} to the gradient of the transverse component of the \emph{primal variable}.

 \begin{customprob}{$\mathcal{Q}^\varepsilon_\kappa(\omega)$} Find $(\bm{\zeta}^\varepsilon_\kappa,\vec{\xi}^\varepsilon_\kappa) \in \bm{H}^1_0(\omega) \times \vec{H}^1_0(\omega)$ such that $\nabla \vec{\xi}^\varepsilon_\kappa = (\nabla \vec{\xi}^\varepsilon_\kappa)^T$ a.e. in $\omega$, and satisfying: